 De Queen Medical Center offers complete medical services.
-Cossatot Community College is an affiliate of the University of Arkansas system and offers higher education and technical training to area students.
+Cossatot Community College of the University of Arkansas (UACossatot) is an affiliate of the University of Arkansas system and offers higher education and technical training to area students.

 De Queen is within 20 miles of three U.S. Army Corps of Engineers Lakes, earning it the nickname, "Heart of Tri-Lakes Country."

 A visit to De Queen will convince you the city offers a great quality of life, a progressive future and a colorful past that has been preserved.
 De Queen is a great place to life and work.
 You're invited to come take a look.